oxheadalpha/tezos-k8s/README.md

 Congratulations!
 You now have a multi-node Tezos based permissioned chain.

-Check that the nodes have matching heads by comparing their hashes (it may take a minute for the nodes to sync up):
+On each computer, run this command to check that the nodes have matching heads by comparing their hashes (it may take a minute for the nodes to sync up):

 ```shell
 kubectl get pod -n tqtezos -l appType=tezos -o name |